Differentiable Safe Controller Design through Control Barrier Functions: Introduction

 \subsection{Related works}

-\textbf{Safe controller design}: The use of gauge map in safe learning control was proposed in~\cite{tabas2021computationally, tabas2022safe} which only considers linear dynamics for which control invariant sets and an interior safe control policy are achievable.
+\textbf{Safe controller design}: The use of gauge map in safe learning control was proposed in~\cite{tabas2022computationally, tabas2022safe} which only consider linear dynamics for which control invariant sets and an interior safe control policy are achievable.
 In this work, by proposing NN-gauge, we significantly extend the scope of this framework to handle nonlinear dynamics with CBFs and overcome the arising computational difficulties by applying an implicit interior policy parameterization.
-The construction of NN-diff-QP naturally follows from the use of differentiable optimization layers~\cite{amos2017optnet, amos2018differentiable, agrawal2019differentiable}, and NN-diff-QP is applied in~\cite{pereira2020safe} and~\cite{emam2021safe} in the context of stochastic control and reinforcement learning, respectively.
-CBFs are applied as penalty functions to promote the safety of NN controllers in~\cite{cortez2022differentiable}.
-However, unlike NN-gauge or NN-diff-QP, the resulting NN controllers do not have formal safety guarantees.
+The construction of NN-diff-QP naturally follows from the use of differentiable optimization layers~\cite{amos2017optnet, amos2018differentiable, agrawal2019differentiable}.
+NN-diff-QP is applied in~\cite{pereira2021safe} and~\cite{emam2021safe} for reinforcement learning tasks. {In~\cite{cortez2022differentiable}, CBFs are applied as penalty functions to promote the safety of NN controllers} However, unlike NN-gauge or NN-diff-QP, the resulting NN controllers do not have formal safety guarantees.

 \textbf{Differential CBF}: Introducing learning modules in the parameterization of CBFs can improve the feasibility and performance of the safety filter~\cite{parwana2022recursive, xu2022feasibility} even in the face of changing environments~\cite{ma2022learning, xiao2021barriernet}.
 These works focus on learning or improving CBFs such that the safe control set is enlarged and the safety filter can work better with a reference controller.
 Instead, in this paper, we consider NN controller synthesis with a given CBF.